 - Let steep for about 1/2 hour.
-Cool to room temperature and pour the honey and chile pods back into container.
+Cool to room temperature and pour the honey and chile pods (or chile flakes) back into container.

 - Preheat oven to 350 degrees.
 Spray a 9-inch cake pan and cut a piece of parchment to cover the bottom of the pan.

 - Whisk together flour, baking soda, salt and cocoa powder in a small bowl.
 In a larger bowl, whisk together sugar, infused honey, eggs and vanilla until well blended.
 Whisk in the vegetable oil, then half of the flour mixture.
 Whisk in all of the buttermilk, then the rest of the flour mixture.

 - Pour into cake pan.
 Bake the cake about 55 minutes, or until your cake tester comes out clean.
 Your cake will have a slight "dome", but that's ok.
 Let it cool for about 10 minutes, then invert it onto a cooling rack to finish cooling.
 Remove parchment.